 Children’s bedroom storage ideas

-Using baskets for storage is a great option for soft toys, and can add a bit of texture if you're looking for colourful and playful kids' bedroom ideas.
-Use coloured boxes, stools and shelves as pops of colour around the room.
+Using baskets for storage is a great option for soft toys.
+Bamboo and sisal are sustainable materials and can add texture and colour if you're looking for playful kids' bedroom ideas.
+Use coloured boxes, stools and shelves as pops of colour around the room, which can easily be swapped for new tones and patterns as their tastes change.

 Children’s bedroom layout ideas